-Throughout the spring, we invested hundreds of hours in research to find the safest ways to hold our 56th consecutive summer of Y Day Camp.
-We knew children and parents needed us.
-Parents needed the support so they could work.
-The children needed physical activity, social interactions, hands-on learning, and direct support from caring mentors.
-We adapted Y Day Camp to meet current health and safety demands, enabling us to provide 10 weeks (two weeks more than normal) of summer programming – critical to prevent summer learning loss for low-income children and supporting working families needing childcare.
+For the second year in a row, we adapted Y Day Camp to meet the highest standards of health and safety policies and practices, enabling us to provide 8 weeks of summer programming – critical to prevent summer learning loss for low-income children and supporting working families needing childcare.
 We did so at enormous financial cost to the organization.

 Damian Wilson Susan Fortier, MS

 Board Chair Executive Director

 Meeting Waters YMCA is a 501-c-3 non-profit, charitable organization governed by local volunteers.
 Your contribution is tax-deductible and every penny of your donation benefits local youth and families.